 Amla is an excellent source of Vitamin C and is known as the powerhouse of nutrients.
 It boosts your immunity as well as your metabolism.
 In Ayurveda, Amla juice is said to stabilize the workings of your body and bring in balance.
 A small gulp of Amla juice every day will have a positive effect on not just your skin but the way your entire body functions.

 A pear a day can keep those skin infections at bay.
-High on dietary fibre and low on calories, pears are a great source of antioxidant phytonutrients such as beta-carotene, zeaxanthin and lutein and help with the optimal functioning of the body.
+High on dietary fiber and low on calories, pears are a great source of antioxidant phytonutrients such as beta-carotene, zeaxanthin, and lutein and help with the optimal functioning of the body.
 If your bodily functions are working well and you’re eating right, it will reflect on your skin which will look healthy and radiant.

 It is a healthy practice to include fruits in your diet.
-You can have the fruit as it is or just make a juice, shake or a smoothie, either way it will help boost your immunity and keep your skin healthy and glowing.
+You can have the fruit as it is or just make a juice, shake, or smoothie, either way, it will help boost your immunity and keep your skin healthy and glowing.
 If you are allergic to some of these fruits or your skin infection is getting worse, you can get in touch with our expert dermatologists at the Skin and Hair Academy and seek their help.